FortiExtender works as an extended WAN interface in IP pass-through mode.

 The following paragraphs highlight the network topology for integrating FortiExtender with FortiGate.

-In this scenario, you can connect one FortiExtender to two FortiGate devices for a high availability (HA) configuration in active-passive deployment, or two FortiExtenders to two FortiGate devices in active-active deployment to provide dual active redundancy for wireless WAN access as well.
+In this scenario, you can connect a FortiExtender to two FortiGate devices for a high availability (HA) configuration in Active-Passive, and two FortiExtenders to two FortiGate devices in Active-Active deployments, providing dual active redundancy for wireless WAN access as well.

 config system management